EMERIC237/cis_final_capeTown/README.md

    - Open `index.html` in your preferred browser (Chrome, Firefox, Edge, etc.).
    - Navigate through the pages using the navigation menu.

-3. **Customize Content**
-   - Replace placeholder images and videos with your own.
-   - Update photo and video credits as needed.
-   - Expand text content as required for your assignment.

-4. **Test & Validate**
+3. **Test & Validate**
    - Ensure all links work and media loads.
    - Validate HTML & CSS with [W3C Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

 5. **Publish (if required)**
-   - Upload all files and folders (not zipped) to your web host or GitHub Pages.
-   - Make sure to include the entire folder structure.
+   - The project will be using GitHub Pages or any web hosting service suggested by the instructor.

 ---